 Image Courtesy: Fourfold Pictures

 DO: Have a dedicated workspace (If you work from home)

 Image Courtesy: House on The Clouds

 With a designated space of work, it was easy to differentiate between work hours and personal time.
 Once you logged out of your work and came home, work was "over" for the day.
-However, with most couples these days, the trouble to separate work time and personal time has heightened, and this makes them feel like they are "working all the time."
+However, with most couples these days, the trouble of separating work time and personal time has heightened, and this makes them feel like they are "working all the time."
 Separate workspace at your residence is as significant as dedicated work hours.

 Once you get up from that desk or couch, the feeling should be the same as walking out of your office.
 When “work time” is over, physically get up and leave your workspace to signify that you’re no longer on the clock—and able to focus on other things.